-The Organization receives contributions and grants from various sources to assist in operations.
+The Organization receives contributions and grants from various sources to assist in operations and support the Organization's afterschool program, as well as many other programs offered by the Organization that benefit the local community.
 This revenue is recognized by the Organization when received.